astro-mat/polymatBuilds/_builds/Lapsteel Guitar with string benders.md

 ![Lapsteel Guitar 1]({{ "assets/images/lapsteelGuitar/lapsteel_3.jpg" | relative_url }})
 ![Lapsteel Guitar 1]({{ "assets/images/lapsteelGuitar/lapsteel_4.jpg" | relative_url }})

 There were lots of mistakes but overall, quite happy with the build.
+Now have to learn how to play it!